 What did your parents think about you dating a British non Muslim Girl?

 At the beginning they were surprised and unsure about the relationship.
-Islam permits marriage between Muslim men and women who are ‘people of the book’ (Jews and Christians), but it’s always percieved better to marry a Muslim woman.
+Islam permits marriage between Muslim men and women who are ‘people of the book’ (Jews and Christians), but it’s always perceived better to marry a Muslim woman.
 But I had never found the right Muslim woman for me.
 I could have used Arab Lounge or a similar dating site to try and find someone, but I let fate do its thing and I ended up meeting Kerry.
 My parents know me well and understood that I was serious about her.
 They just wanted me to be happy and respected my decision.
 Once they met Kerry they were very happy for the relationship, but I can’t help feeling they wished I had a fully muslim marriage so we could carry on the line of full Muslims and have a family.

 Were they happy when you decided to marry Kerry?